Cefn y Brithdir

-Cefn y Brithdir is the name given to the broad ridge of high ground between the Rhymney Valley (Welsh: Cwm Rhymni) and Cwm Darran in the Valleys region of South Wales.
-It lies within the unitary area of Caerphilly.
+Cefn y Brithdir is a broad ridge of high ground between the Rhymney Valley (Welsh: Cwm Rhymni) and Cwm Darran in the Valleys region of South Wales.
+It lies within the County Borough of Caerphilly.

 The northwest–southeast aligned ridge whose top surface is plateau-like, achieves a height of 477m at the summit of Pen Garnbugail (OS grid ref SO 100037).
 There are significant subsidiary tops of 446m to the southeast at OS grid ref SO 114049 and, to the north, of just over 460m at Mynydd Fochriw (OS grid ref SO 099047).
 To the south it drops away to the confluence of the Nant Bargod Rhymni with the Rhymney River.
 To the northwest it falls to a broad saddle at around 360m between Pontlottyn and Fochriw.

 Much of its western flanks are afforested with conifer plantations.
 There are numerous cairns, house platforms and other archaeological features scattered across the area.
 A Roman road is recorded as crossing the eastern slopes of Pen Garnbugail.